yashshah14093/Content-Writing/PRIORITY-QUEUE.md

     }

-- #### Removing maximum element from the heap i.e. *'pop' operation*
+- #### Removing a maximum element from the heap i.e. *'pop' operation*

-📝Which element is of highest priority in heap?
+📝Which element is of the highest priority in the heap?

 🎯Definitely, The element at index 0.